Best Post-Workout Recovery Techniques

 Water alone may not replenish what you lost during sweat.

 Add electrolytes (sodium, potassium, magnesium) post-exercise to support nerve and muscle function.
+These minerals regulate hydration inside your cells and play a direct role in muscle contraction and recovery.

 2. Refuel With Protein + Carbs